stormkit-io/stormkit-io/README.md

 ### Configure hosts file

-For local development, you need to add the API hostname to your `/etc/hosts` file so that Node.js can resolve it:
+You need to add the API hostname to your `/etc/hosts` file so that Node.js can resolve it:

 ```bash
 # Add api.localhost to your hosts file